isabella232/azure-mobile-engagement-app-ios/README.md

 ### Installation

-- The demo project use Cocoapods, so start to make a `pod install` to configure dependencies and workspace
+- The project use Cocoapods, so start to make a `pod install` to configure dependencies and workspace

 From the root folder :